ottenwbe/bosh-install/README.md

 ### Putting it a all together ###

-I put everything together in the ```./rollout.sh``` script which triggers terraform and the rollout of the environment.
+You can trigger the complete deployment with a simple shell script.
-As an important step in the rollout script, key pairs are generated.
+In the example I denoted the script ```./rollout.sh```.
-To get your environment up and running you only have to execute the script.
+As an important step in the rollout script, key pairs are generated before terraform is called.

 ```bash
 #!/usr/bin/env bash